karamhosn/SecureCommunication-CLI/README.md

 SecureCommunications is a lightweight educational project demonstrating how two clients can establish an end-to-end encrypted communication channel using:

 - A relay server that cannot read messages
-- X25519 (Elliptic-curve Diffie-Hellman) for key exchange
+- Elliptic-curve Diffie-Hellman for key exchange
 - AES-256-GCM for authenticated encryption
-- HKDF (SHA-256) for key derivation
+- HKDF for key derivation

 The server only forwards encrypted payloads between clients.
 All cryptographic operations happen on the clients, making this a small-scale simulation of modern secure messaging protocols (e.g. Signal-style ECDH key exchange with AEAD).

 ## Features